MarcoMartins86/event_qualifier_issue/README.md

 }
 ```

-We can see that the `AbstractObserverImportantEvent.observer()` shouldn't be triggered for the event with the `@org.acme.ImportantEvent()` qualifier, nevertheless, it is and this is the issue in question.
+We can see that the `AbstractObserverNormalEvent.observer()` shouldn't be triggered for the event with the `@org.acme.ImportantEvent()` qualifier, nevertheless, it is and this is the issue in question.

 Debugging the problem I can see that the observer method in the `AbstractObserverNormalEvent.observer()` does not inherit the `@org.acme.NormalEvent()` qualifier.